bertiewooster/bertiewooster.github.io/_posts/2023-03-10-Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.md

 If we wanted to extract data from many papers, it would be worthwhile to automate more of this process.
 It would probably be possible to prepare (for example, extract) each table separately and clean (correct optical character recognition mistakes) the data with AI tools such as [ChemDataExtractorv2](http://chemdataextractor2.org/) and [ChatGPT](https://openai.com/blog/chatgpt).
 You could also use regular expressions to correct classes of typos, for example changing the typo I (uppercase "eye") to l (lowercase "el") in "Ihexane", "Iheptane", and "Ioctane".

 If we wanted to prioritize speed over modular code, we could combine the functions to calculate the Wiener index and polarity number because each uses [RDKit's GetDistanceMatrix](https://www.rdkit.org/docs/source/rdkit.Chem.rdmolops.html?highlight=getdistancematrix#rdkit.Chem.rdmolops.GetDistanceMatrix) function.

+## Postscript

+2024-02-11: Thanks to thomasaarholt on the [Polars Discord](https://discord.com/channels/908022250106667068) for suggestions for improving the Polars code.